mchara01/FuelOpt/README.md

 ## Testing
 To run the unit tests on our backend API methods, in the terminal:
-1. cd into the FuelOpt directory: 'cd FuelOpt'
+1. cd into the FuelOpt directory: `cd FuelOpt`
-2. run `python ../FuelOpt/src/backend/manage.py test ../FuelOpt/test/`
+2. Execute: `python ../FuelOpt/src/backend/manage.py test ../FuelOpt/test/`

 ## Useful links